kristianmandrup/context_exposer/README.md

 * decorates_before_rendering - `integrate_with :decorates_before`
 * instance vars - `integrate_with :instance_vars`

-Note: You can even integrate with multiple startegies
+Note: You can even integrate with multiple strategies

 `integrate_with :decent_exposure, :instance_vars`

-You can also specify your integrations directly as part of your `context_exposer` call.
+You can also specify your integrations directly as part of your `context_exposer` call (recommended)

 `context_exposer :base, with: :decent_exposure`